parisimaa/LineFollower/README.md

 * Change this measurments in the "Robot Movement" part of the code.
 * The other parts are related to the controller system of the robot and transfer functions.
 * Use positive angle for TURNING RIGHT and negative angle for TURNING LEFT.
+* In the program, some numbers are seen as coefficients, these numbers are  PID coefficients that were calculated during repeated tests and improve the robot's performance.

+# Contact:
+parisima.abdali@gmail.com